unique-influence-tech/nanigans-reporting-api/README.md

 ## Acknowledgements

-The foundations for this project are based on the work from [TwitterAds](https://github.com/essence-tech/twitter-ads-api), which I found to be a very nice interpretation of objects similar to those found in the [requests](http://docs.python-requests.org/en/latest/) library.
+This library is an adapted version of [TwitterAds](https://github.com/essence-tech/twitter-ads-api), which I found to be a great model for building connectors to various Advertising API's.